Black Round Table Linens Buyer's Guide: Quality Fabrics Reviewed

 Think About Laundering Before You Buy

 Every cloth on this list is washable, but they don’t all launder the same way.
 Polyester tolerates a standard machine cycle with minimal care.
 Linen requires a gentle cycle, line drying or low heat, and some tolerance for the wrinkles that result , or a steamer, if you want a crisper result.
-Belgian linen napkins that have been pre-washed will stay close to their original dimensions through repeated laundering, which is part of what makes pre-washing a meaningful feature rather than a marketing note.
+A linen-flax blend napkin is more dimensionally stable than pure linen through repeated laundering, which is part of what makes the blend a practical advantage over pure linen for regular use.

 Match the laundering reality to your actual habits.
 A cloth that requires more care than you’ll reliably give it will look worse over time than a simpler option maintained consistently.